 Editor's note: A lot of these apps offer a limited free version (or brief free trials), but for best results you almost invariably need to upgrade to some sort of paid membership, so that's what we focused on with the pricing info.

-You don't garner 400,000-plus ratings on the App store (average score: 4.9 out of 5) without being one hell of a download.
-While it certainly helps to pair with a Peloton bike or treadmill — as thousands of this brand's most fervent fans do — the Peloton app alone grants you access to loads of awesome live and on-demand strength, running, cycling, yoga and HIIT workouts, many requiring minimal equipment.
-Of course Peloton is probably best known for its charismatic instructors and competitive leaderboards, qualities that helped its popularity only grow during the pandemic.
+Despite some missteps, Peloton hasn't garnered 600,000-plus ratings on the App store (average score: 4.9 out of 5) without building one hell of a download.
+While it certainly helps to pair with a Peloton bike or treadmill, the Peloton app alone grants you access to loads of awesome live and on-demand strength, running, cycling, yoga and HIIT workouts, many requiring minimal equipment.
+Of course Peloton is probably best known for its charismatic instructors and competitive leaderboards, qualities that popped during the pandemic.
 Call it a cult if you want — or join up and get fit AF.

 Price: $29.99/month, $20/month for 3 months or $119.99/year

 The Nike Training Club offers hundreds of free workouts from yoga to stretching to strength to speed.
 The app's been crushing it for more than a decade, part of why we dubbed it a Standard in the pages of our own magazine.
 Even better?
-The premium elements — handpicked elite trainers, four- to six-week courses, recipes, strategies and more — used to cost $14.99/month or $119.99/year.
-But Nike began offering them for free last March in response to the pandemic — and later extended that sweet deal indefinitely.
+The premium elements — handpicked elite trainers, extended courses, recipes, strategies and more — used to cost $14.99/month or $119.99/year.
+But Nike began offering them during spring 2019 in response to the pandemic — and later extended that sweet deal indefinitely.

 Best for Beginners

-Debuting to much fanfare just last month, Apple Fitness+ boasts a smooth interface, high production values and a diverse group of world-class trainers.
-Our own reviewer is impressed with the ease of use, ability to choose your own favorite Apple Music and the fun, at times challenging routines.
+Debuting to much fanfare about a year ago, Apple Fitness+ boasts 11 different types of workouts, real-time metrics and new 5- to 45-minute routines every week.
+Our own reviewer is impressed with the ease of use, ability to choose your own favorite Apple Music and the fun, at times challenging sessions.
 The accessibility is a mixed blessing: while veterans may feel underserved, newer gym rats can jump in and start making gains right away.
 Note: you do need an Apple Watch and some other Apple device to use Apple Fitness+.

 Price: $9.99/month or $79.99/year